skurrilo/cidaas-sdk-php/README.md

 $provider = new Cidaas([
     'baseUrl'                 => 'yourcidaasbaseurl',
-    'clientId'                => 'xxxx',    // The client ID assigned to you by the provider 'clientSecret'            => 'yyyy',   // The client password assigned to you by the provider 'redirectUri'             => 'https://yourdomain/user-ui/html/welcome.html' ]);
+    'clientId'                => 'YOUR CIDAAS CLIENT IDx',    // The client ID assigned to you by the provider 'clientSecret'            => 'yyyy',   // The client password assigned to you by the provider 'redirectUri'             => 'https://yourdomain/user-ui/html/welcome.html' ]);